AdamBoley/Project-Beergate/README.md

 - Display the total number of comments on the index, search_results, user_reviews pages using a context - rejected as too difficult

 - Move sorting menu from universal navbar to its own navbar only on the index page - perhaps use a def get method to render a custom context that informs/reminds the user of the criteria they are filtering/sorting by - rejected because this is too difficult

-In progress:

-- Review and update Bootstrap card structure for non-AllAuth templates:
-    - base / navbar - logged-in note for collapsed navbars
-    - index
-    - review
-        - main image is rather large so reduce size - done
-        - centre comment rich-text field - more difficult
-    - add_review - try to centre the rich-text editor box
-    - update_review - increase width, use same layout as add_review - done
-    - delete_review - add link to update the review - done
-    - user_reviews - in progress
-    - search_results - in progress
-- Style AllAuth templates - sign-in, sign-up, login, logout, email, password, etc -

-- Testing section for exhaustive manual testing - outline in place

-- Exhaustive manual testing

-To do:

-- message close button is a bit too close to edge - move in with absolute positioning or give div some padding

-- Landing page with no reviews needs pagination bar pushed down

-- Explictly state the number of reviews the user has vs how many are approved on the user_reviews page.
-Define in context using len? or use templating count?

-- Consider using a new method for UpdateView: https://docs.djangoproject.com/en/3.2/topics/forms/modelforms/#the-save-method - override save method?

-- The SECURE_SSL_REDIRECT and SECURE_HSTS_SECONDS security settings provided last session caused localhost to fail
-    - Is it acceptable to not include these?
-    - Use a conditional - if working in deployment, apply these settings

-- How to create a view to order by the output of a class method
-    - average_score method
-    - Ronan will look into this

-- give bugs section titles for each bug

-- Modify Reviews so that they have realistic content, not just Lorem Ipsum bulk text

-- Have enough records in the database so that all sorting and filtering views work and can be demostrated

-Readme:

-- Add screenshots of all pages to Readme
-- Upload wireframes to readme
-- Rework early part of Bugs section, esp. parts that deal with old project
-- add line-breaks for clearer structure

 # Future Work